kytta/shareon/README.md

 - **Small.** Dependency-free.
 CSS+JS bundle is only 3.15 KB minified and gzipped.
 - **Stylish.** Uses official vector logos and colors with no visual mess.
-- **Ethical.** No tracking code is being embedded.
-JS is used for quick setup only.
+- **Ethical.** Embeds no tracking code.
+JS is required only for the setup.

 <img src="https://raw.githubusercontent.com/NickKaramoff/shareon/master/docs/screen01@2x.png" height="100" width="570" alt="shareon example">